 Scandals involving workplace harassment and poor treatment of workers have highlighted what can happen when ethics aren’t integral to the way organisations operate.
-With unique access to staff throughout their careers, as well as opportunities to influence the organisation’s strategy and the way it manages its workforce, the people profession is uniquely placed to embed principled decision-making into daily practice.
+With unique access to staff throughout their careers, as well as opportunities to influence an organisation’s strategy and the way it manages its workforce, people professionals are uniquely placed to support embedding principled decision-making into daily practice.
 Ethics are at the heart of professionalism.
 To create cultures of transparency and trust, practitioners should demonstrate strong standards of integrity when advising business leaders.

-This factsheet explores what ethical practice means and why it’s important in an organisational context.
-It outlines the trade-offs involved in upholding ethical values and the challenges faced by HR professionals.
-Finally, it looks at the role of the profession in creating ethical organisational cultures through key practices and systems.
+This factsheet explores what ethical practice means and why it matters in an organisational context.
+It outlines the trade-offs involved in upholding ethical values and the challenges faced by people professionals.
+Finally, it looks at the profession’s role in creating ethical organisational cultures.

 What is ethical practice in organisations?

 Ethical practice is the application of ethical values in organisational behaviour.
 It applies in all aspects of organisational conduct, including corporate governance, employment practices, sales techniques, stakeholder relations, accounting practices, and issues of product and corporate responsibility.
-It’s about the discretionary decisions that organisations and the people who work for them make in day-to-day situations.
+It’s about the discretionary decisions that organisations and the people who work for them make, and transparency with all stakeholders about those decisions.
 Are colleagues treated with dignity and respect?
 Are customers treated fairly?
-Are suppliers paid on time?
 Does the organisation acknowledge its responsibilities to wider society?

 Why is ethical practice important?